Gasoline becomes more affordable, just when Americans don't need it

 “We’ve had one or two customers - that’s it,” said Julio Barrios as he sat under an umbrella at the full-service Shell station in downtown Scarsdale.
 “For more than a week, business has been slow.”

-As cases steadily grow across the United States, Americans are cancelling road trips, running fewer errands and finding they don’t have to drop their children off at school following widespread closings.
+As cases steadily grow across the United States, Americans are cancelling road trips, running fewer errands and finding they do not have to drop their children off at school following widespread closings.

 The irony is that drivers are parking their cars at a time when gasoline is more affordable, which usually spurs more driving.
-The average price for a gallon of gasoline is $2.28, lowest since 2017, according to the American Automobile Association.
+The average price for a gallon of gasoline is $2.26 as of Saturday, lowest since 2017, according to the American Automobile Association.

 The United States consumes more than 20 million barrels of oil and petroleum products daily, the most worldwide, and motor gasoline accounts for nearly half of that, at about 9 million barrels a day.
 But the coronavirus outbreak’s effect on driving activity is expected to be drastic.